chabermehl/MobileAgents/README.md

 ## Status
 ### Implemented Features
 GUI displays spread of fire, movement of agents and death of nodes.
-Node list with neighbors placed on right hand side Button that starts the simulation placed on bottom of screen.
+Node list with neighbors placed on right hand side.
+Button that starts the simulation placed on bottom of screen.

 ### Known Issues